Electric or wood-fired: choosing the right heat source

 Wood-Fired

-For those who choose a wood-fired option, the ceremony of preparing the fire and heating the sauna manually, tweaking and adjusting the heat to get it just right, adds to the deeper, meditative practice of sauna bathing.
-The tactile aspect of handling the organic texture of the wood and the resulting ambience conjured up by the smoke and the visuals of the flames, helps the mind disconnect from the busyness and ‘always-on’ headspace we largely operate from in our daily lives.
+For those who choose a wood-fired option, the ceremony of preparing the fire and heating the sauna manually, tweaking and adjusting the heat to get it just right, adds to the more profound, meditative practice of sauna bathing.
+The tactile aspect of handling the organic texture of the wood and the resulting ambience conjured up by the smoke and the visuals of the flames helps the mind disconnect from the busyness and ‘always-on’ headspace we largely operate from in our daily lives.

 While wood-fired saunas score highly on a more sensory level and offer a direct shot of nature, on a practical level, there are a few things to consider with wood-fired stoves.

 Location is key.
 A remote sauna setting may predicate a wood-burning stove due to an absence of a power source, however, if the sauna is being situated in a private garden, it may be necessary to consider neighbouring properties or other practical factors which might prohibit the use of a wood-fired stove.
-If installing a sauna in an urban area for example, then DEFRA regulations in the UK relating to smoke control may need to reviewed and taken into consideration.
+If installing a sauna in an urban area, for example, DEFRA regulations in the UK relating to smoke control may need to be reviewed and considered.
 A first step to finding out what’s possible would be to look at the DEFRA Smoke Control Area Interactive Map (defra.gov.uk) to understand what the local rules are in your area.

 While for some, the additional time and preparation implicit in the heating up of a wood-fired sauna is an integral part of the experience, it’s worth considering whether it’s possible to sustain this level of time investment and whether, in the long term, this might impact on the regularity with which the sauna is used.